-- 13.1 When a decision has been taken to initiate the formal Fitness to Practise Procedure, the student should be informed in writing of the decision to hold a Fitness to Practise Hearing.
-The Chair of the Hearing shall be a Dean of Faculty or Head of School/Academic Area who has experience of Fitness to Practise Panels.
+- 12.1 When a decision has been taken to initiate the formal Fitness to Practise Procedure, the student should be informed in writing of the decision to hold a Fitness to Practise Hearing.
+The Chair of the Hearing shall be a member of the University Senior Management Team.
 Such notice will also detail the Fitness to Practise concerns that will be considered by the Fitness to Practise Panel, clearly state the date, time and place of the hearing, and state the entitlement to be accompanied by a companion who will normally be a representative of the University of Bolton Students' Union.
-The notice will also invite the student to inform the Standards and Enhancement Office of any reasonable adjustments that are required which will be accommodated where reasonably practicable. - 13.2 At least 5 working days before the date of the Fitness to Practise Hearing (unless this is not reasonably practicable) the student should be provided with information and copies of any relevant documents and/or witness statements adduced as part of other procedures or the investigatory stage of the Fitness to Practise Procedure that will be used at the hearing. - 13.3 Where evidence has been gathered for other University procedures such as the Student Non Academic Conduct and Disciplinary Procedures that evidence will be used for Fitness to Practise hearing purposes and where findings of fact are made under the Student Non Academic Conduct and Disciplinary Procedure, those facts may be relied upon under this Fitness to Practise Procedure. - 13.4 In all cases where a witness' identity is to be kept confidential, the student will be provided with as much information as possible in relation to the evidence provided by the witness in question, whilst maintaining confidentiality. - 13.5 The Fitness to Practise Panel will not normally need to hear oral evidence from witnesses (other than the student) when the facts have already been decided or agreed.
-Where the facts leading to the fitness to practise concern are disputed witnesses may be called for both sides and may be questioned through the Panel Chair.
-Witnesses may attend the Panel Hearing or may attend by alternative means for example via video call. - 13.6 Reasonable time should be permitted for the student to arrange for the Students' Union Representative to attend and for the student to prepare for the hearing. - 13.7 The student should attend the hearing.
-It the student cannot attend at the date/time specified he/she should inform the Standards and Enhancement Office immediately and an alternative date/time will be sought.
+The notice will also invite the student to inform the Head of Quality Systems of any reasonable adjustments that are required which will be accommodated where reasonably practicable. - 12.2 At least 5 working days before the date of the Fitness to Practise Hearing (unless this is not reasonably practicable) the student should be provided with information and copies of any relevant documents and/or witness statements adduced as part of other procedures or the investigatory stage of the Fitness to Practise Procedure that will be used at the hearing. - 12.3 Where evidence has been gathered for other University procedures such as the Student Non Academic Conduct and Disciplinary Procedures that evidence will be used for Fitness to Practise hearing purposes and where findings of fact are made under the Student Non Academic Conduct and Disciplinary Procedure, those facts may be relied upon under this Fitness to Practise Procedure. - 12.4 In all cases where a witness' identity is to be kept confidential, the student will be provided with as much information as possible in relation to the evidence provided by the witness in question, whilst maintaining confidentiality. - 12.5 Reasonable time should be permitted for the student to arrange for the Students' Union Representative to attend and for the student to prepare for the hearing. - 12.6 The student should attend the hearing.
+It the student cannot attend at the date/time specified he/she should inform the Head of Quality Systems immediately who will seek to agree an alternative date/time. - 12.7 If the student does not attend the hearing without giving notice and/or without good reason the Fitness to Practise Hearing will be held and a decision made on the information and evidence available to the Hearing Panel. - 12.7 The Purpose of the Fitness to Practise Panel investigation and hearing is to determine whether the student's Fitness to Practise is impaired and the action to be taken. - 12.8 The membership of the Fitness to Practise Panel shall normally be: - A member of the University Senior Management Team (The Chair); - The Head of School (or nominee) - A senior academic from another School which has programmes that are included within the Fitness to Practise Register; and

-- 13.8 If the student does not attend the hearing without giving notice and/or without good reason the Fitness to Practise Hearing will be held and a decision made on the information and evidence available to the Hearing Panel. - 13.9 The Purpose of the Fitness to Practise Panel investigation and hearing is to determine whether the student's Fitness to Practise is impaired and the action to be taken. - 13.10 The membership of the Fitness to Practise Panel shall normally be: - The Chair a Dean of Faculty or a Head of School/Academic Area with appropriate Fitness to Practice Procedure experience; - The Head of School/Academic Area (or nominee) from the student's school of study; - A senior academic from another School which has programmes that are included within the Fitness to Practise Register; and - (where appropriate) a representative of the profession concerned, who may be from another university or the relevant professional body;
+• (where appropriate) a representative of the profession concerned, who may be from another university or the relevant professional body;